 Recreational shooting is the third most popular sport in the Czech Republic, only behind soccer and hockey.
 Czech law also recognizes the right to self-defense more strongly than most nations, even if the right of firearms is not constitutionally recognized.
 Citizens may obtain concealed-carry permits without declaring a reason.
 You may carry up to two concealed firearms, even.

 Switzerland has one of the highest standards of living in the world.
 Housing and food culture are all high quality.
 You can even drink the water from public fountains with confidence.
 Crime rates are as low as they come because of a more than great and stable economy, making it a very safe city, even described as “surreal.”
 The largest city, Zürich, consistently ranks as one of the top 3 cities to live in the world.
 And man, Swiss chocolate.

 Apart from the picture-perfect overview, Switzerland is widely known for its vast gun culture and having one of the best gun laws in the world.

 Until 2010, all capable males were required to keep a Sig SG 550 and a Sig Sauer p229 at home or the local armory to provide for the national defense.
 The service is now voluntary, where they have comprehensive military training.
 So-called “free arms” such as single-shots and bolt-action rifles can be purchased by anyone over 18 years of age without a permit.
 You are only allowed to conceal-carry your Sig Sauer issued to you only after you show “proof of genuine need and tangible danger.”
 Automatic rifles are allowed with a special permit, usually for hunting.
-Most types of ammunition is legal, and there are a lot of shooting ranges throughout the country.
+Most types of ammunition are legal, and there is a lot of shooting ranges throughout the country.

 Keep in mind, though, that when issued a gun you are legally responsible for all activities related to the firearm, even if someone steals it and commits a crime.